kmravunac/simpleplugin/README.md

 # simpleplugin
 This is a simple test plugin for Freeplane min mapping tool.
-It contains of 2 scripts in groovy: Search and Startup.
+It consists of 2 scripts in groovy: Search and Startup.

 Startup generates initial layout of mind map, which you don't have to use.
 If you are using this script, you have to execute